Hereford Times

 The Hereford Times is a weekly tabloid newspaper published every Thursday in Hereford, England.
-Its offices are based in Holmer Road.
-The editor is John Wilson.
+Its offices are based in Rotherwas.
+The editor is Alicia Kelly.
 The newspaper covers events across the county of Herefordshire as well as some on the outskirts of Worcestershire.

 The newspaper was founded as a broadsheet in 1832 by Charles Anthony and until recently was published in two separate editions, the North County edition and the City & South edition.

 The newspaper is owned by Newsquest Media Group.